Back to 123a - Back to content

 dorsally with transverse row of small spines.
 Littoral.

 126 a.
-One species.
 Egg sacs closely opposed to abdomen, with few

 large eggs.
 Adaptive species, eurytherm 13.5-39o Celsius in